 It starts by speaking consumers’ language.

-The series features food blogger Lynne Feifer interviewing experts on CRISPR, a certain type of gene editing, and its potential benefits when it comes animal health, our food and our health.
+The series features food blogger Lynne Feifer interviewing experts on CRISPR, a certain type of gene editing, and its potential benefits for animal health, our food and our health.
 The videos explore the promise of CRISPR to cure the devastating pig disease PRRS, the possibility of ridding foods like peanuts and wheat of allergens, and solving the biggest challenges of medicine “like curing HIV, muscular dystrophy and cancer,” according to video series expert Dr. Rodolphe Barrangou.
 He’s a food scientist at North Carolina State University and self-proclaimed CRISPR enthusiast who goes by the Twitter handle @CRISPRchef.

 Relatability Key to Trust